JkayAy/solara.ai/CONTRIBUTING.md

-# Contributing to Solara Business Enterprise Suite
+# Contributing to Solara Website Builder

 We love your input!
-We want to make contributing to Solara Business Enterprise Suite as easy and transparent as possible, whether it's:
+We want to make contributing to Solara Website Builder as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code